 Please note all images were captured with a very early pre-production version of the X100s with basic firmware.
 Please note these images are copyright and should not be used without permission.
 Click on an image to view it large on Flickr.

 Anyway, I was already a massive fan of the X100 and was the X-Trans sensor going to make that much of a difference?
 In short, in complete certainty and after just a few hours I was able to conclude the answer is a definitely YES.
 The image output is breathtaking and I can’t wait to use the X100s to capture long exposure photos.
+If I was asked to describe the X100s in two words they would have be “Super Sharp”.
+I was restricted to shooting JPG but I was blown away at just how sharp the photographs are and how quick the camera is to focus and capture.

 Look closely at the thumbnail image on the left of this screenshot to see just how far I had zoomed in.
 The man at the end of the road is easily missed zoomed out yet you can see just how sharp the detail is zoomed in.
 Also if you can think this is the two people you can see in the above image it isn’t he is further on ahead.
 Click on the image to view it large on flickr.